All finitely generated Kleinian groups of small Hausdorff dimension are classical Schottky groups: Relations of Trace, Fixed Points, and Hausdorff Dimension

 If $\dis(\mathcal{L}_{\alpha_{1,n}},\mathcal{L}_{\alpha_{1,n}\beta_{i,n}})<\epsilon$ then there exists $\delta>0$ such that,

-for large $n$. \end{remb} Following lemmas and corollaries are given in \cite{HS}.
-Note that all these results in \cite{HS} are originally stated for general rank $k.$ The results are estimates of convergence rates of fixed points of all generators of $\G_n$ in terms of its limit set $\Lambda_n$ Hausdroff dimension.
+for large $n$. \end{remb} Following lemmas and corollaries are given in \cite{HS} as Lemma $4.2$, Corollary $4.4$ and $4.6$.
+Note that all these results in \cite{HS} are originally stated for general rank $k.$ The proofs are verbatim to the proofs give in \cite{HS} with obvious notation modifications, hence omitted.
+The results are estimates of convergence rates of fixed points of all generators of $\G_n$ in terms of its limit set $\Lambda_n$ Hausdroff dimension.
 Set,